-N. Steenhof Medication Therapy Management 4 (MTM 4) is the final course in a four-part course series that is delivered longitudinally over three years of the undergraduate program.
-MTM 4 builds on the skills developed in previous MTM courses, offering students opportunities to apply and integrate materials learned through all courses in the curriculum to date.
-This course focuses on the development of skills required for Expanded Scope of Practice (renewing, modifying and initiating pharmacotherapy) and specifically medication reconciliation.
-Lectures and applied Simulated Practice Sessions emphasize the pharmacists' role and responsibilities as a communicator, care provider, collaborator and advocate, to prepare students for their Advanced Pharmacy Practice Experience rotations.
+N. Steenhof Medication Therapy Management 4 (MTM 4) is the final course in a four-part course series that is delivered longitudinally over three years of the pharmacy undergraduate program.
+MTM 4 builds on the skills developed in previous MTM courses, offering students opportunities to apply and integrate materials learned through many courses in the curriculum to date.
+This course focuses on developing and enhancing skills needed to optimize the pharmacist's scope of practice in providing effective patient care in Ontario.
+Lectures and simulations emphasize the pharmacist's roles (CanMEDS, 2015; AFPC, 2010) as a communicator, care provider, scholar, professional, manager, collaborator, and advocate, to prepare students for their Advanced Pharmacy Practice Experience (APPE) rotations.